Burr Oak, Ohio

 Burr Oak is an unincorporated community in Athens County, Ohio, United States.
 Burr Oak is located on Ohio State Route 13, 3.5 mi north-northeast of Glouster.
+Burr Oak State Park is within walking distance and is named after the community.

 History

 A post office called Burr Oak was established in 1887, and remained in operation until 1911.
 The community was named for burr oak trees near the original town site.